Which PPC ad network is right for your business? What are the best PPC platforms? In this post, you will learn about the best PPC ad networks.

 The network presents publishers with geo-targeting and retargeting.
 The company claims to offer 3x better clicks on ads via premium content-style ads.

 The minimum traffic requirement for publishers is 500,000 page views.
 And publishers should expect payment via Check and PayPal on Net-30 terms.

 AdCash is an advertising platform known to deliver interest-based ads on the publisher’s website.
 The company deals with 200M unique users every day with 10,000+ active campaigns.
 Under display advertising ad format, it offers native, pop, and interstitial ads.

 Its in-house technology enables publishers to filter invalid traffic and forecast inventory performance.
 For publishers, it claims to offer a high fill rate, anti-Adblock technology, and fast coverage.

 Publishers get the payment via Bank Transfer, PayPal, Bitcoin, Payoneer, Skrill, and Web Money.
 The minimum threshold is $25 on flexible payment terms.
 To get started, just sign up with AdCash, place the ad tags, and start seeing ads almost instantaneously.

 So that’s it.
-Those are the 12 CPC ad networks to choose from, and this list ought to give you an additional zing in your income column.
+Those are the 15 CPC ad networks to choose from, and this list ought to give you an additional zing in your income column.
 Before you get started, make sure your inventory is ready to run a CPC campaign.
-Meaning, it should have high CTR for you to make a profit from it.
+This means it should have a high CTR for you to make a profit from it.

 In case that’s not enough, here are more ad networks for you to consider.